Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Constructions in children's input

 Early studies were mostly concerned with mapping out how much CDS is ungrammatical or otherwise ``wrong'' (in the sense of hesitations, false starts, etc., cf. \citealp{pine1994language}), but the quantitative turn in linguistics \cite{janda2013cognitive} has enabled more holistic analyses.
-In a seminal study, \citet{cameron-faulkner2003construction} analyze utterance-level constructions in child-directed English via a large corpus of toyplay sessions featuring children and their caregivers.
+In a seminal study, \citet{cameron-faulkner2003construction} analyze utterance-level constructions in child-directed English via corpora of toyplay sessions featuring children and caregivers.
 They show that CDS features only few ``canonical'' SV(X)-utterances but abounds with questions, lexical fragments, or copula constructions.
 The reported construction distributions also hold for typologically different languages, e.g., Irish \cite{cameron-faulkner2011form}.
-These constructions and their real-world functions help children to quickly understand the functional side of language.
-On the other hand, the most common and repetitive utterances that English-speaking children hear from their mothers represent a rather skewed sample of the presumed, underlying formal language system.
-Generativist approaches would argue that certain formal structures, e.g. question formation from relative clauses, are not attainable from this kind of language, as the input never contains specific examples \cite{chomsky1980rules} (although \citet{pullum2002empirical} argue that the input frequently contains exactly such specific examples).
-Conversely, constructivist approaches, which view language learning as the re-construction of the target language \cite{behrens2021constructivist}, argue that this kind of input is actually conducive to formal aspects of acquisition, by providing anchor points for first words and their semantic links to real-world reference, which then serve as building blocks for a gradual development into larger schemas (like questions with relative clauses).
+These constructions and their real-world functions help children to quickly understand the \textit{functional} side of language.
+However, the most common and repetitive utterances that English-speaking children hear represent a rather skewed sample of the presumed, underlying \textit{formal} language system.
+Generativist approaches would argue that certain formal processes, like question formation from relative clauses, are not attainable from this kind of language, as the input never contains specific examples \cite{chomsky1980rules} (although \citealp{pullum2002empirical} find that the input frequently contains exactly such specific examples).
+They also partly emphasize the importance of statistical learning, e.g. for providing hypotheses about competing possible mental grammars constrained by innate, language-specific mechanisms (cf. \citealp{yang2004universal}, also \citealp[121f.]{ambridge2011child}).
+Constructivist approaches do not view language learning as such a re-construction of the target language's abstract grammar, but rather as the re-construction of the target language's inventory of form-meaning pairings \cite{behrens2021constructivist}.
+They argue that this kind of input is actually conducive to formal aspects of acquisition, by providing anchor points for first words and their semantic links to real-world reference, which then serve as building blocks for a gradual development into larger schemas (like questions with relative clauses).